|Course Number||Course Title||CR|

 Specific Admission Requirements

-- One year of college preparatory mathematics (Algebra I) with a grade of “C” or higher or NHTI’s MATH 093C and MATH 094C both with grades of “C” or higher.
+- One year of college preparatory mathematics (Algebra I) with a grade of “C” or higher or NHTI’s MATH 092C with a grade of “C” or higher.

 NHTI has developed excellent practicum opportunities for our students to foster hands-on learning while simultaneously receiving credit.
 Nonetheless, the college's first priority must be to ensure that patients/clients/children/families are not placed in jeopardy by students during learning experiences.
 Therefore, students in internship, externship, practicum, service learning, and clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize patient/client/child/family responsibilities.
 Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships and confidentiality with employees, customers, and/or patients/clients/children and their families.